 If your website is video intensive, then you’ll appreciate Fluid Video Embeds.
 This plugin allows you to adjust the size of Youtube and Vimeo auto-embed sizes while maintaining aspect ratio.
 Best of all, it’s simple to install and use.
 This is an awesome plugin for customizing the size of your video embeds while maintaining clean playback.

 Of course there are plenty of plugins out there that aim to make your blog the best it can be, but these ten are certainly worthy of attention.
 WordPress plugins are a boon to those who want to get more out of their WordPress site.
 However, a word of caution: Don’t get too plugin happy.
 Installing too many at once can slow down your website, and some might even conflict with each other.
-Choose your plugins wisely, and enjoy the great results they yield for your website.
+Choose your plugins and WordPress host wisely, and enjoy the great results they yield for your website.